Dasharo/docs/docs/unified/msi/faq.md

 the DDR5 platform without WIFI.

 Dasharo working correctness has not been tested on `MSI PRO Z690-A WIFI`.
-However, given its similarity to the other boards, there should be no problems using Dasharo on it as well.
+However, given that the difference is only the WiFi module, there should be no problems using Dasharo on it as well.

 ## Will this work on my `MSI PRO Z690-A DDR4`?